abarker/typped/doc/sphinx_docs/dispatching.rst

 .. topic:: Two ways to parse identifiers

-   The Typped parser and lexer are dynamic; both can be updated on-the-fly.
+   The Typped parser and lexer are both dynamic and can be updated on-the-fly.
    This flexibility allows for a different style of defining identifiers than is traditionally used.
 Consider an example where function name identifiers are being parsed.
 Assume that the language being parsed has